CamelPage/Top-View-Game/README.md

 # # # W # # # # # #
 # # # # # # # # # #
 ```
+- W is a wall
+- ↑ is the player

 ###### Avaiable Inputs:
 - a | moves one tile to the left